CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 Face recognition: For each detected face in the image, we run it through a neural network to classify the subject.

+## The following tasks should be performed when determining whether the presented face belongs to an arbitrary person (say,
+person A):

+1. Retrieve the stored image of person A (obtained during the onboarding process).
+This is the true image of person A.

+2. At testing time (for example, when someone is is trying to unlock the phone of person A), capture the image of the person.
+This is the test image.

+3. Using the true photo and the test photo, the neural network should output a similarity score of the faces in the two photos.

+4. If the similarity score output by the neural network is below a certain threshold (that is, the people in the two photos look dissimilar), we deny access, and if they are above the threshold, we grant access.

 ## Siamese Neural Networks
 The term Siamese means twins.